 How to: Create a Simple Event Handler

-The steps to create an event handler in the Windows Presentation Foundation (WPF) Designer for Visual Studio are slightly different than the Windows Forms Designer.
-Starting in Visual Studio 2008 SP1, you can use the Events button in the Properties window.
+The steps to create an event handler in the WPF Designer for Visual Studio are slightly different than the Windows Forms Designer.
 The following procedures describe ways to create simple event handlers in the WPF Designer.

 To create a default event handler

 In Design view, double-click the control that you want to create an event handler for.

 The default event handler for the control is created.
 The code-behind file is opened and the cursor is positioned in the default event handler.

 In XAML view, locate the element that you want to create an event handler for.
 This procedure will use the Button control.

 When you begin typing the event name, an IntelliSense list appears with the available events, as shown in the following illustration.